 Platform Innovation

-Presciense has developed two platform concepts built on our standards-based IoT agent: an intelligent home platform that unifies broadband, energy, security and family controls in a single operator-led interface; and a connected care extension that brings on-device AI, spatial awareness and life-safety telemetry to assisted living, with no cameras and no cloud dependency.
+Two platform extensions built on our production agent.
+A home platform that brings broadband, energy, security and family controls into one operator-led interface.
+A care extension that adds on-device inference, spatial awareness and life-safety telemetry to enable assisted living.

 Intelligent Home Platform